Bryan De La Cruz Player Props: Marlins vs. Mets

 Mets Pitching Rankings (2022)

-- Mets pitchers combined to allow 169 total home runs at a rate of one per game (12th in baseball).
+- Mets pitchers combined to give up 169 total home runs at a rate of one per game (12th in the league).

-- Megill makes his first start of the season for the Mets.
+- Senga will take the mound to start for the Mets, his first this season.

-- In his last appearance on Wednesday, Oct.
-5, the 27-year-old righty, came out of the bullpen and went two scoreless innings against the Washington Nationals.
+- The righty is pitching in his MLB debut at 30 years old.

 © 2023 Data Skrive.
 All rights reserved.